Troy Halpin

-Troy Michael Halpin (born 17 August 1973) is an Australian footballer and Sports/Football Development coach at Barker College and St Pius X Chatswood.
+Troy Michael Halpin (born 17 August 1973) is an Australian footballer and football development coach.

 Career

-He is one of the great talents Australian football has produced in the last two decades and was one of the most skillful players plying their trade in the now-defunct National Soccer League.
 Halpin represented many NSL clubs and won the NSL championship with Sydney Olympic and Perth Glory.
 He also played with Newcastle United and at Perth Glory with his brother Scott Halpin.
 He has also played with Sydney United and Marconi in the NSW competition and wore the No 10 shirt.
-Halpin was most famous for his outstanding technical ability with the ball and vision in the mid-field.
 He was capped 12 times, and scored 3 goals, for the Socceroos.
-This was seen by many as a waste as he is rated as on of Australia's finest footballing talents.

 Coaching career

-He was previously employed by the Kings School in a role as Director of Football.
-Halpin then held the role of player/coach in the Northern NSW NBN State Football League with the Toronto Awaba Stags FC before moving to Edgeworth Eagles FC where he continued playing whilst also overseeing youth development for the club in the 2010 season.
-Halpin was also previously on the coaching staff at Mongo Football which is a Football Academy on Sydney's North Shore and is based at Macquarie University.
-Currently, Halpin is a Sports/Football Coaching co-ordinator at Barker College and St Pius X Chatswood.
+Halpin held the role of player/coach in the Northern NSW NBN State Football League with the Toronto Awaba Stags FC before moving to Edgeworth Eagles FC where he continued playing whilst also overseeing youth development for the club in the 2010 season.